maximromanov/Kitabat_wRoutine/draft/010 Introduction.md

+> **NB:** This is the pre-publication version.
+The article is now published as: Maxim G. Romanov, “Algorithmic Analysis of Medieval Arabic Biographical Collections,” *Speculum 92*, no. S1 (October 2017): S226–S246.
+It is available in open access at: [doi:10.1086/693970](https://www.journals.uchicago.edu/doi/10.1086/693970)

 # Introduction[^fn00002]

 >>>*Biographical dictionaries seem to be, for the researchers in the Islamic Arabic library, both a blessing and a curse.*[^fn00001]